A-Methapred Side Effects

 Other dosage forms:

-Along with its needed effects, methylprednisolone (the active ingredient contained in A-Methapred) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by methylprednisolone (the active ingredient contained in A-Methapred).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking methylprednisolone:More common
+You should check with your doctor immediately if any of these side effects occur when taking methylprednisolone:More common

 - blurred vision

 - decrease in the amount of urine

 - fast, slow, pounding, or irregular heartbeat or pulse

 - mood changes

 - noisy, rattling breathing